 Survey data on smoking habits from the UK.
-The data set can be used for analyzing the demographic characteristics of smokers and types of tobacco consumed.
+The dataset can be used for analyzing the demographic characteristics of smokers and types of tobacco consumed.

 Format